feathers-plus/graphql-resolvers-ast/README.md

 ## Documentation

-GraphQL resolvers are not typically aware of the context in which they hnave been called.
+GraphQL resolvers are not typically aware of the context in which they are running.
-For example a resolver within User is not aware if the User data is needed for the post author, the author of a comment for that post, the User who is following another User, or the User who is being followed.
+For example a resolver within User is not aware if the data is needed for the post author, the author of a comment, the User who is following another User, or the User who is being followed.

 graphql-resolvers-ast provides context information for a resolver, including:
 - What operation is being performed, e.g. Query or Mutation.
-- What schema is running for, e.g. [ 'Post', 'editor' ].
+- Which resolver is running, e.g. [ 'Post', 'editor' ].
-- What is it resolving in the operation, e.g. [ 'getUser', 'posts', 0, 'Post', 'editor' ].
+- What is it resolving in the GraphQL operation, e.g. [ 'getUser', 'posts', 0, 'Post', 'editor' ].
 - What type of result is it to return, e.g. 'User' or '[User!]!'.
 - Which fields will GraphQL return, e.g. { kind: 'Field', name: 'email', hasSelections: false }

 Information is returned on fragments if any.
-Overlapping fragments are handled properly.
+Overlapping fragments are handled.

 ## Example